CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Introduction

-To address this challenge, we introduce \textsc{CodeLutra}, a framework that iteratively improves the performance of a given LLM \emph{without relying on vast external datasets or larger auxiliary models}.
+{To address this challenge, we introduce \textsc{CodeLutra}, a framework that iteratively improves the performance of a given LLM \textbf{\emph{without relying on vast external datasets or larger auxiliary models}}.} Unlike traditional fine-tuning methods that rely exclusively on correct code solutions, our framework \textsc{CodeLutra} leverages both successful and failed code generated by the model itself, creating self-generated comparative data.
+While prior works explored using execution results to enhance code generation, they often require extensive datasets to train reward models for feedback \citep{le2022coderl,shojaee2023execution} or rely on prompt engineering with ultra-large LLMs \citep{chen2023teaching,ni2024next}.
+In contrast, our work collects successful and failed attempts and enables models to iteratively learn, distinguish, and improve from these examples.
 Our approach demonstrates that even with limited data at hand, substantial gains in code generation quality can be achieved, closing the gap between smaller fine-tuned models and the top-tier LLMs.
-Unlike traditional fine-tuning methods that rely solely on correct code solutions, \textsc{CodeLutra} constructs and learns from both successful and failed code generated by the current model, which forms self-generated comparative data.
-The failed code attempts are invaluable for refining models, since {they provide concrete examples of common errors and enable the model to learn strategies for avoiding similar mistakes in future generations}.
-To harness the comparative data, a key innovation of \textsc{CodeLutra} is the preference-guided refinement mechanism that compares correct and incorrect code snippets, iteratively refining the model's understanding of code quality.
+To harness the comparative data, a key component of \textsc{CodeLutra} is the preference-guided refinement mechanism that compares correct and incorrect code snippets, iteratively refining the model's understanding of code quality.
 With each iteration, the model generates code solutions, evaluates their correctness, and updates its parameters based on the evolving preference dataset.
 This process allows for continuous improvements of the base model, making the framework effective even with limited initial data (e.g., a few hundred samples).
+The failed code attempts are invaluable for refining models, since {they provide concrete examples of common errors and enable the model to learn strategies for avoiding similar mistakes in future generations}.